Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1001.
 Policy and Findings.

-• (a) It is the policy of the Band to provide a preference in employment and contracting to members of the Band and other federally recognized Indian tribes.
+• (a) It is the policy of the Band to provide a preference in employment and contracting to members of the Band and other federally recognized Native American tribes, and to prioritize the hiring of certain individuals within the preferred group.

-• (1) This policy applies to employment and contracting by the Band’s government, including all branches, departments and agencies thereof, by all Band-owned entities while they are engaged in commercial or economic activities on behalf of the Band within the Band’s Reservation and by all persons and entities doing business with the Band, including subcontractors of persons or entities contracting with the Band, within the Band’s Reservation.
+• (1) This policy applies to employment and contracting by the Band’s government, including all branches, departments and agencies thereof; by all Band-owned entities while they are engaged in commercial or economic activities on behalf of the Band on or near the Reservation; and by all persons and entities doing business with the Band, including subcontractors of persons or entities contracting with the Band, on or near the Reservation.

-• (2) This policy: (A) is intended to further the Band’s overriding interests in self-government, self-sufficiency, and economic development; (B) is directed to the participation of the governed in the Band’s governing bodies and in its commercial and economic activities; (C) is intended to make the Band’s government and its commercial and economic activities more responsive to the needs of its constituents; and (D) is intended to provide for the economic security and employment of members of the Band and of other federally recognized Indian tribes and to overcome the effects of past discrimination against such persons.
+• (2) This policy is intended to further the Band’s overriding interests in self-government, self-sufficiency, and economic development; directed to the participation of the governed in the Band’s governing bodies and in its commercial and economic activities; intended to make the Band’s government and its commercial and economic activities more responsive to the needs of its constituents; and intended to provide for the economic security and employment of members of the Band and of other federally recognized Native American tribes and to overcome the effects of past discrimination against such persons.

 • (3) Economic insecurity and unemployment are serious impediments to the health, morale, and welfare of the Band.
-Employment and contracting opportunities with the Band’s government and with Band-owned entities and other persons and entities doing business with the Band within the Band’s Reservation are important resources for members of the Band and of other federally recognized Indian tribes, who have historically suffered from discrimination in employment and contracting opportunities.
-As a result, Indian people living on or near the Band’s Reservation have unique and special employment rights under federal law, and the Band is obligated to implement those rights.
+Employment and contracting opportunities with the Band’s government, Corporate Commission, and with Band-owned entities and other persons and entities doing business with the Band on or near the Reservation, are important resources for members of the Band and of other federally recognized Native American tribes, who have historically suffered from discrimination in employment and contracting opportunities.
+As a result, Anishinaabe and Indigenous people living on or near the Band’s Reservation have unique and special employment rights under federal law, and the Band is obligated to implement those rights.

-• (b) Subject to the policy described in subsection (a) of this section, all employees subject to the Band’s jurisdiction are entitled to a workplace environment that prohibits employment discrimination, protects employees’ wages, and promotes health and safety.
+• (b) Subject to the policy described in subsection (a) of this section, all employees subject to the Band’s jurisdiction are entitled to a workplace environment that prohibits employment discrimination and nepotism, protects employees’ wages, and promotes health and safety.

-• (c) The provisions of this chapter are critically important to the health and welfare of members of the Band and of other federally recognized Indian tribes, especially those residing on or near the Band’s Reservation.
-Unemployment and underemployment within the boundaries of the Band’s Reservation are consistently many times higher than the national and state average.
-This pervasive unemployment and underemployment has directly contributed to serious social problems and a lower quality of life for members of the Band and of other federally recognized Indian tribes residing on or near the Band’s Reservation and impeded the self-governance objectives of the Band.
+• (c) The provisions of this chapter are critically important to the health and welfare of members of the Band and of other federally recognized Native American tribes, especially those residing on or near the Reservation.
+Unemployment and underemployment rates within the boundaries of the Reservation are consistently many times higher than the national and state averages.
+This pervasive unemployment and underemployment have directly contributed to serious social problems and a lower quality of life for members of the Band and of other federally recognized Native American tribes residing on or near the Reservation and impeded the self-governance objectives of the Band.

-• (d) The Band declares that the public good and the welfare of the Band require the enactment of this chapter, which is enacted pursuant to the Band’s inherent sovereign and political powers, in order to increase employment of and the number of businesses owned by members of the Band and of other federally recognized Indian tribes, especially within the Band’s Reservation, and to protect the workforce rights of Indian and non-Indian employees within the jurisdiction of the Band.
+• (d) The Band declares that the public good and the welfare of the Band require the enactment of this chapter, which is enacted pursuant to the Band’s inherent sovereign and political powers, in order to increase employment of and the number of businesses owned by members of the Band and of other federally recognized Native American tribes, and to protect the workforce rights of Anishinaabe or Indigenous employees and non-Native employees within the jurisdiction of the Band.

 Historical and Statutory Notes